-Expats will have a great time finding their way around and discovering the many attractions in Miami, from sunkissed beaches to trendy shopping malls.
+New arrivals to Miami will have a great time finding their way around and discovering the many attractions in the city, from sunkissed beaches to trendy shopping malls.
 Here's a selection of the city's must-see attractions.

 Popular attractions in Miami